WPFreighter/wp-freighter/readme.md

 ## Developer API (`WPFreighter\Site`)

-You can programmatically manage stacked sites using the `WPFreighter\Site` class.
+You can programmatically manage tenant sites using the `WPFreighter\Site` class.

 ### Create a Site
 ```php